Roshni Prakash

 Roshni Prakash is an Indian actress and model who works in South Indian film industry.
 She was a finalist in Femina Miss India South in 2016.
 After making her film debut in 2016 with the Telugu film Saptagiri Express, she appeared in the Kannada films Ajaramara and Kavaludaari and Tamil film Jada in 2019.

+Early life

+Prakash grew up in Mysore, Karnataka.
+She was trained in bharatanatyam dancing and graduated from college with a degree in engineering.
+Although she was accepted into a master's program in Australia, she decided to pursue acting after being asked to audition for a role.

 Career

-Her debut in the 2016 Telugu film Saptagiri Express under the direction of Arun Pawar, to her debut in Sandalwood the very next year with Ajaraamara and Tiger Galli, she has taken the industry by storm.
-Her entrance into Kollywood in 2018 with Yemaali, directed by V. Z. Durai was also something that we noticed.
+She made her debut in the 2016 Telugu film Saptagiri Express, directed by Arun Pawar.
+In 2017, she debuted in Sandalwood with the films Ajaraamara and Tiger Galli.
+In 2018 she appeared in the Kollywood film Yemaali, directed by V. Z. Durai.

-Roshni Prakash graduated in engineering and applied for a master's degree in Australia.
-In the process, she was cast in the Kannada film Kavaludaari (2019).
-Her portrayal of Janani in the critically acclaimed Kannada science fiction film Murphy (2024) that truly caught our attention.
-Roshini Prakash just landed a breakthrough role in Vanangaan (2025).
-The actress worked closely with legendary director Bala, who is known for transforming actors trajectories.
+In 2019, she played the female lead in the Kannada film Kavaludaari.
+She acted as Janani in the Kannada science fiction film Murphy (2024).
+She played the role of the small-town girl Tina in Vanangaan (2025), directed by Bala.